Post

 To be honest?
 The issues with the Heart.org page don’t end there.
 There is the issue of oxidation during cooking on the development of general organ damage, including cancer.
 There is no discussion on how cooking fats are one component of a low-fat diet, or why high-fat diets rich in fish-oils seem to be an exception to the “low-fat” rule of thumb.

-And worst of all (not specific to heart.org), there is the excessive marketing around very loose ideas about two of the sub-types of poly-unsaturated fatty acids: omega-6 and omega-3 fatty acids.
-Some single fats from within these groups and other sub-types happen to be essential nutrients; they can’t be synthesized by the human body and therefore must be consumed via the diet.
 One of these is eicosapentaenoic acid (EPA) from within the omega-6 fatty acid category.
 This molecule is often lauded by cardiologists and nutritionists, and is an essential (cannot be synthesized) fatty acid.
-However, a keen eye might note that this doesn’t mean that all omega-6 fatty acids are essential.
+However, a keen reader will note that doesn’t mean that all omega-6 fatty acids are essential.
 In fact, omega-6 fatty acids are so plentiful in the human diet, that even though we can synthesize them (FIXME; Lehninger notes in blue book need name of arachidonate precursor?), we often do not need to because of our dietary surplus.

 Before we take a deeper look at the issue of oxidation and the prevalence of unsaturated fatty oils in just cooking fats/oils, let’s take a brief look at why removing some or all animal fats from your diet might not be the best choice for your health.